dangleh/react-native-text-input-modal-bugs/README.md

-This git present the weird things when I play with React Native.
+This git presents the weird things when I play with React Native.

 In details,